codemagic-ci-cd/codemagic-docs/content/teams/teams.md

 ## User roles

 All members in a team will be able to configure app settings, start and view builds.
 However, as seen above, team owners have some additional rights.
-Only team owners can change the team's name, add or remove members <!---or change their roles,--> or delete teams.
+Only team owners can change the team's name, add or remove shared applications, add or remove members <!---or change their roles,--> or delete teams.

 ## Team integrations